 - Repeat sinus infections: The more clogged your airway might be, the more likely you could develop an infection.

 - Snoring and sleep apnea symptoms: Are you a mouth breather?
-If you have a hard time breathing during the day, you may have trouble at night too.
+Do you have noisy breathing during sleep?
+If you have a hard time breathing during the day, you may have trouble breathing during sleep too.

 - Nosebleeds: If air isn’t moving through nasal passages, it can leave those moist membranes lining your nose dry, making you more susceptible to nosebleeds.